Couple Holding Shopping Bags

 From there, Klarna essentially works like a credit card company — customers who pay on time incur no additional costs, while those who miss payments are charged interest.

-While Klarna has yet to go public with its stock, there is still a way to invest in it now.
+But you don't need to wait for Klarna stock to go public.
+There's a way to invest in it now.

 How to invest in Klarna before its IPO